-The Office of Continuing Education at The Chicago School of Professional Psychology provides continuing education and professional development programming that meets the needs and requirements of professionals in the fields of psychology and related behavioral and social sciences.
+The Office of Continuing Education at The Chicago School provides continuing education and professional development programming that meets the needs and requirements of professionals in the fields of psychology and related behavioral and social sciences.
 Core values of diversity, innovation, community, and service ground each program.
 Skilled professionals and experienced scholar-practitioners lead our work in support of the ongoing advancement of psychology locally, nationally, and internationally.

 If you are an expert in your field interested in presenting on behalf of the Office of Continuing Education, please email us at [email protected] and we can discuss the requirements needed for presentations and provide you with our continuing education application.